 Stigmatoteuthis arcturiRichard E. Young and Michael Vecchione

-Species of Stigmatoteuthis are distinctive in having very long arms relative to the ML and paired secondary reproductive organs (penis, spermatophore gland complex, Needham's sac).
-For the general morphology of a representative of this species-group, see the Stigmatoteuthis hoylei page.
+Species of Stigmatoteuthis are distinctive in having very long arms relative to the ML and paired secondary reproductive organs (terminal organ (=penis), spermatophore gland complex, Needham's sac).

 A Stigmatoteuthis ...

 - with a tropical to subtropical Atlantic Ocean habitat.

 - Ejaculatory apparatus of spermatophore with numerous loops.